Solidie/solidie/readme.txt

 **Usage Instructions:**

-Once the plugin is activated, you will find **Solidie** menu in the dashboard left sidebar.
+Once the plugin is activated, you will find **Solidie** menu in the admin dashboard at left sidebar.
 It has more submenus containing various features.

 = Documentation and Support =